yulkang/augment3D/readme.md

 3. Import images:

     ```python
-    # import_mhd takes a long time, potentially hours to a day or two.
+    # WARNING: takes a long time, potentially hours to a day or two.
     # It extracts all patches based on the annotations and saves them for fast retrieval.
     augment3D.import_mhd.main()
     ```